blaxkmiradev/webshell/README.md

 # webshell
-simple webshell for testing only
+simple webshell for testing only Password for access webshell is -->> Nika123h